 Once you arrive for the surgery, our team will inform you about the type of anesthesia you will be given during the procedure.
 Patients mainly get general anesthesia and a nerve block to minimize pain.

-During the procedure, Dr. MacMillan makes an incision over the shoulder to remove damaged bone and cartilage, leaving healthy bone intact.
-He then implants the replacement parts into the shoulder.
+During the procedure, our surgeon makes an incision over the shoulder to remove damaged bone and cartilage, leaving healthy bone intact.
+We then implant the replacement parts into the shoulder.

 Once the procedure is complete, you will be taken to the recovery area to wait for anesthesia to wear off.
 Our team will monitor your condition and may take X-rays in some cases.
 You will be asked to keep the dressing intact.
 Since your dressing is sealed, it will allow you to bathe.